 - Do a clean install of Windows 10

-Fast Startup is a default enabled feature in Windows 10.
+Fast Startup is a default-enabled feature in Windows 10.
 It is supposed to reduce startup time by pre-loading some boot information before your PC shuts off.
-It works in a similar manner as Hibernation.
+It works similarly as Hibernation.
 But many users have reported it’s causing issues.

 4) Reboot your Windows 10 computer and check to see if it boots quickly.
 If it still boots slowly, you can move on to our third method.

-If there’re any old or corrupted drivers on your Windows 10 PC, this can cause your computer to boot slowly.
+If there are any old or corrupted drivers on your Windows 10 PC, this can cause your computer to boot slowly.
 You can update your device drivers to solve your problem.

 1) Download and install Driver Easy.

-2) Run Driver Easy and click Scan Now button.
+2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.
-You sound driver is no exception.
+Your sound driver is no exception.

 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).